wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 > A buff guy with a huge smile on his face walks past.
 He's wearing a baseball cap with the high school Griffin mascot, a T-Shirt with that says "Rock Punks" in gigantic pink letters, and shorts paired with socks and sandals - showing off incredibly smooth legs.

-> A group of guys from the football team, squashed together on the while couch are staring at the TV, and suddenly jump up cheering, a bowl of popcorn tumbles onto the floor flinging popcorn everywhere.
+> A group of guys from the football team, squashed together on the white couch, are staring at the TV, and suddenly jump up cheering - a bowl of popcorn tumbles onto the floor, flinging popcorn everywhere.

-> A girl tightly griping a boys hand drags him to the front door.
+> A girl tightly gripping a boys hand drags him to the front door.
 Her brows are furrowed and tears wet her cheeks.

 > A group of girls from the cheer squad dressed in matching hoodies and sweat pants are in a circle in the corner laughing so loudly you can hear it across the room.